7 Top Drag & Drop Page Builder Plugins for WordPress

 Visual composer has been around for a long time, but it has gradually turned into something that is definitely worthwhile taking advantage of if it’s part of your theme.

-The theme is suitable for someone who is able to use their imagination what a site will look like after making changes.
+The theme is suitable for someone who is able to use their imagination to figure out what a site will look like after making changes.

 Features